top of page

 Cash and Gift Cards

-Cash and gift cards are treated as income and cannot be deducted as a gift.
+Cash and gift cards are considered income to the recipient and cannot be deducted as a gift.

 Entertainment

-Gifts that may be considered entertainment, such as tickets to a sporting event, are generally considered as an entertainment expense and cannot be deducted.
+Gifts that could be classified as entertainment, such as tickets to a sporting event or concert, are treated as entertainment expenses and are not deductible.

 Deducting business gifts